skip navigation

 Biography:

 Dr. Biggers grew up in Hampton, Ark.
 He credits his parents who have always worked hard to teach him the value of hard work, service, and humility.
 His training stops included college at Lyon College in Batesville, Ark., medical school at UAMS, and residency at Texas A&M in Bryan, Texas.
 He entered the medical field to make a difference in underserved areas like Bradley County.
 Most of his spare time is spent with his wonderful wife, Jordan, and two boys, Beau and Bennett.
 He is excited to continue serving and providing care to our community.
+In March of 2026 Dr. Biggers transitioned to full-time Hospitalist and is back to seeing family practice patients at the BCMC Rural Health Clinic.

 Facebook